trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 https://browserleaks.com/dns - should show all connected to "Cloudflare"

 https://dnssec.vs.uni-due.de/ - should say "Yes, your DNS resolver validates DNSSEC signatures"

+ https://dnscheck.tools/ - inspect your dns resolvers (DNSSEC using ECDSA P-256,DNSSEC using ECDSA P-384,DNSSEC using Ed25519)

 **[⬆ Return to contents ⬆](#table-of-contents)**